flyingsparx/comsc_drone/README.md

 - `ammo` - `int`: the initial ammo held by the drone (currently un-used but necessary for construction).
 - `items` - `[{item }]`: List of item objects.
 Each item should have a `name` (string) and `location` ([x,y,z]) attribute.
 Fuel is a valid collection item, and should be given a name like `fuel (x)`, where `x` is an integer representing the amount of fuel to be replenished upon collection.
 - `finish_items` - `[str]`: List of item names required to complete the level.
 All of the names in this array must be present in the `items` array.
+- `drone_visible` - `bool`: Set whether the drone and its sensors should be visible to the player on this map.
+(Setting to `false` requires the player to use the Drone's locational attributes to find their way).
+- `wind` - `{wind}`: Set the map's wind as an object containing the keys `towards` (values: "N", "E", "S", "W") and `frequency` (`int` or "random").
+Setting the `frequency` to "random" causes a frequency to be generated randomly betwen 1-5 on each turn.
+A `frequency` of 1 means that the wind effect is applied every turn, a value of 2 applies every other turn, and so on.
+If you don't want to apply wind, just set `frequency` to a high number.
+Wind moves the Drone one square towards the direction given by `towards`.

 Note that the Drone will crash if it leaves the map's bounds or if it flies higher than z=9.
 Therefore, keep relevant items and the finish and start squares to a lower height.